LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Predefined models

-The package provides some constructors for some classic state space models.
+The package provides constructors for some classic state-space models.

 The local level model is defined by